nexiontech/letstalk-webapp/README.md

 The project uses GitHub Actions for CI/CD:

-1. Push changes to the `changes` branch
+1. Push changes to the `develop` branch
 2. GitHub Actions will run tests and linting
 3. If all checks pass, the changes can be merged to `main`
 4. Pushing to `main` triggers automatic deployment to the production environment